libertyernie/CrosspostSharp/README.md

 CrosspostSharp is a Windows desktop application that loads individual submissions from art sites and lets you post them to your other accounts, maintaining the title, description, and tags.

+The application is written primarily in C#.
+The SourceWrappers library (which wraps the libraries used to get existing submissions from sites) is written in F#.

 Only visual submissions (artwork) are supported at this time.